Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.6.7 =

 * URL change and tested after editing the cookie from Tinychat and all works as intended.

+= 1.6.9 =

+* I've now changed the name of the page within WordPress as it was causing an issue with page loading, page has gone from 'Tinychat Video Chat' to 'tinychat-video-chat'.

 == Social Sites ==